sg98ccy/xlang/README.md

 3. The environment to return the resulting file

 This is expensive in tokens and fragile across model versions.
-XLang directly expresses workbook structure in a concise, declarative format.
+EXLang directly expresses workbook structure in a concise, declarative format.

 ### 2.2 Provide deterministic, machine readable outputs

 LLMs are significantly more reliable when instructed to output structured tags.
-XLang leverages this behaviour to produce stable workbook definitions.
+EXLang leverages this behaviour to produce stable workbook definitions.

 ### 2.3 Establish a foundation for future high level constructs

-XLang v1 introduces the core data model.
+EXLang v1 introduces the core data model.
 Future versions will add, for example:

 - `xmerge` for merged cells